Wheelchair Accessible Southbank Centre London

 Blue Badge holders/others with access requirements can be dropped off on the Queen Elizabeth Hall slip road off Belvedere Road (the road between the Royal Festival Hall and the Hayward Gallery).

-Arrival By Public Transport
+Arrival at the Southbank Centre by Public Transport

 The nearest completely step-free Tube station is “Waterloo” (but only if arriving on the Jubilee Line).